Air Sénégal International: History

 The airline was established on 1 February 1971 as Air Sénégal and started operations on 23 February 2001.
 It was restructured as an international carrier following the acquisition of a majority stake by Royal Air Maroc in 2001.
 It was part of Groupe Royal Air Maroc, who owned 51% of the company's shares, with 49% being held by the Senegalese government.

 At one time the airline had its head office on the grounds of Dakar-Yoff-Léopold Sédar Senghor International Airport in Yoff, Senegal.

 In 2006 the airline disclosed losses of $16 million.
 In 2007, the Senegalese government stated that effective 5 November 2006, it would purchase a further 26% of the airline, raising its stake to 75%.
 The Senegalese government stated that support from Royal Air Maroc had "shown its limitations", and that the airline needed to be recapitalised.

 In late 2009, a new airline was announced to replace Air Sénégal International.
-The new airline is called Senegal Airlines with a fleet of 4 Airbus A320 aircraft and 2 Airbus A330 aircraft.
-Operations commenced in early 2011.
+The new airline was called Senegal Airlines and had a fleet of 4 Airbus A320 aircraft and 2 Airbus A330 aircraft.
+Operations commenced in January 2011, but ceased by April 2016.
+Senegal Airlines was then also replaced as flag carrier by Air Senegal, which began operations in May 2018.